Obamacare 'fix' creates new headaches, say insurers and regulators

 Aetna Inc, the third-largest U.S. insurer, said it was willing to make the effort.

-Jon Urbanek, senior vice president for commercial markets at Florida Blue, said the company will write to the 40,000 people already notified about plans being canceled in January.

-"We've been discussing the possibility of this happening and trying to plan for it," Urbanek said.

-But others may not be inclined, or able, to help Obama make good on his proposal to repair this part of the problem-plagued rollout of the Patient Protection and Affordable Care Act, which aims to provide millions of uninsured Americans with affordable coverage.
+But others may not be inclined, or able, to help Obama make good on his proposal to fix this part of the problem-plagued rollout of the Patient Protection and Affordable Care Act, which was intended to provide millions of uninsured Americans with affordable coverage.

 "That puts a huge premium on insurers having an army of people they really don't have to explain this new complicated thing that nobody ever imagined was going to happen," said Joseph Antos, a health policy expert at the American Enterprise Institute.